Restoration of Teaneck Creek’s Wetlands

 Improve community health and well-being

-Educate the public about the Park’s habitat and ecology
+Educate the public about the park’s habitat and ecology

 The project will achieve these goals through the following actions: